Login to Complete _an Application_ or to Access Judging Panel

+Login to Complete _an Application_ or to Access Judging Panel

     All submission forms, file uploads and payments will be done in the OpenWater portal.
 To choose the awards program you wish to enter, click on the Chapter name in the Navigation Ribbon/Bar above.
 You may fare better accessing the portal using the Google Chrome browser; Internet Explorer can sometimes be problematic.

     If you have previously submitted a project, you already have an account in OpenWater and will be able to login with your credentials.
-If you have not, you will automatically establish an account when you create an entry application for the first time by clicking on the designated link on the chapter's awards landing page.
+If you have not previously submitted an entry, you will automatically create an account when you begin an entry the first time.

     After creating an entry application, you may begin working on your forms and uploading the required files.
 You can save your work as you go and return to the site as often as needed, but not after finalizing and submitting the entry.
 All submission materials and entry fee payments must be completed and submitted by the submission deadline which varies by Chapter.
 Once a submission is complete for a particular project, that project may be submitted to another chapter awards program without re-entry or uploading.
 Simply check the box, "I Want to Submit This Project To Another Chapter Awards Program" on the last page of the submission form BEFORE finalizing the initial entry.

     - All information will be used as entered on the website gallery and for publication.
 Please be thorough and consistent in completing your field entries and double-check for spelling errors.